-The Transforming Leadership programme seeks to uncover and reflect the journey of what it is really like to build a creative career as disabled, neurodiverse and barrier-facing individuals, and what radical approaches, cultural ideas, business models and dynamic strategies can be employed in order to sustain a career and break through the barriers within the creative industries.
+What it is really like to build a creative career as disabled, neurodiverse and barrier-facing individuals in the arts?
+What radical approaches, cultural ideas, business models and dynamic strategies can be employed in order to sustain a career and break through the barriers within the creative industries?
+Autograph has teamed up with Shape Arts and a cohort of seven artists to find out, as part of our Transforming Leadership project.

 "In my work I explore my everyday experiences and the situations I find myself in.
 I then use these observations to create flat and patterned compositions.
 My use of colour has been described as spontaneous, using my palette to express the feelings and emotions I want to create.
 I use recognisable symbols in my work to give visual references to the subjects I’ve chosen.
 They are like news images in a 'more abstract' than true to life way."